WICG/handwriting-recognition/explainer.md

 // Model constraints determine the handwriting recognition model
 // used to create the recognizer. const modelConstraints = {
-  languages: ['zh-CN', 'en'],  // Languages, in order of precedence }
+  // Languages, in order of precedence.
+  // The returned `canonicalLanguageTag` in the previous step can be used.
+  languages: ['zh-CN', 'en'],
+}

 // Create a handwriting recognizer.